 Every minute of every day, we lose approximately 30,000 to 40,000 dead skin cells.
 Humans shed their entire outer layer of skin every two to three weeks.
 Since yesterday, we have shed over one million skin cells and pumped 12,000 miles of blood through our bodies.
 Our hair is constantly growing, eyes lubricating, food digesting, skin regenerating, and Life moving and flowing through us, all without our trying to think about it with our minds.
 This is the Great Mystery inside of us.

-Ké Ala Hokü is based on a sacred dance with each part of the body moving in the shape of Infinity.
+Ke Ala Hoku is based on a sacred dance with each part of the body moving in the shape of Infinity.
 A "flying" movement ensues, moving in flow with the nature and the Life inside of ourselves, harmonizing and integrating in a dance of Infinity.
-All of the Kahuna's Life, Ancestry, Spirit, and Being-ness meeting all of your Life, Ancestry, Spirit, and Being-ness leads to expanded awareness through Ké Ala Hokü.
+All of the Practitioner's Life, Ancestry, Spirit, and Being-ness meeting all of your Life, Ancestry, Spirit, and Being-ness.

-Once you return to the Life inside of you and once you have regained access to that infinite resonance within, it is easier to feel into it and from all of Life - people, plants, animals, and land.
+Once you return to the Life inside of you and regained access to that infinite resonance within, it may easier to feel into it and from all of Life - people, plants, animals, water, air, and land.

 In mainstream Western culture, we are mostly identified in our minds.
 The body is seen as a vehicle to get us where and what we want.
 We use the body to go to work, get around, give us pleasure, and have fun.
 We direct where the body goes and what happens to it with our mind.
 Even health-conscious people will move the body and think it into beneficial breathing, poses, and eating.
 In doing this, we continue to use the body with the mind.
 We treat the body as we would a car.
 If it feed it, fuel it, and move it right, it may last longer, but ultimately our minds are still in charge and directing the show.

-Through Ké Ala Hokü, we learn to listen to these entities that exist as the harmonious life force steadily moving and flowing through us.
+Through Sacred Ceremonies, we may be able to connect with these entities that exist as the harmonious life force steadily moving and flowing through us.
 As we listen with a sense of discovery, we may ask: What is it that this Great Mystery inside of me wants from me?
 What does the Life Force inside of me that knows how to operate life, lubricating my eyes, growing my hair and nails, moistening my mouth, and ensuring my heart beats steadily, need to tell me?

 As we begin to listen, we may recognize that our mind and all the things we've been taught by family, society, school, and media pale in comparison to the wisdom of the Intelligence of Life.

-Ké Ala Hokü redirects leading from the mind to being in the body and allowing the Great Mystery and Intelligence of Life to lead.
+Ke Ala Hoku may access leading from the mind to being in the body and allowing the Great Mystery and Intelligence of Life to lead.
 In this process, we may find things that we have pushed down, that we may not want or been able to deal with.
 We get to meet these things as the body presents them to us in order to be free.
 We can never be free if we are weighed down by carrying heavy loads of contracted and caged emotions, limiting beliefs and ways of being, and expectations and judgments that our minds have accrued but are not our Truth.

 The Ancients recognized the Body as an embodiment of Spirit.
 Life and Spirit exists in the cells of the body.
 The reason why we can walk, talk, and connect is because of this Life Force is moving through us.
 No matter how much we know, who we are, what we learn, or how spiritual we are, if we fail to take the next breath, we no longer exist in human form.